Ezra 10:1-4

 Ezra's confession gathers the people into shared mourning, and Shekaniah urges hope-filled covenant action rather than denial, despair, or delay.

-1 Now while Ezra prayed and made confession, weeping and casting himself down before God’s house, there was gathered together to him out of Israel a very great assembly of men and women and children; for the people wept very bitterly.
+1 While Ezra prayed and made this confession, weeping and falling facedown before the house of God, a very large assembly of Israelites—men, women, and children—gathered around him, and the people wept bitterly as well.

-3 Now therefore let’s make a covenant with our God to put away all the wives, and those who are born of them, according to the counsel of my lord, and of those who tremble at the commandment of our God.
-Let it be done according to the law.
+3 So now let us make a covenant before our God to send away all the foreign wives and their children, according to the counsel of my lord and of those who tremble at the command of our God.
+Let it be done according to the Law.

 Ezra's confession gathers the people into shared mourning, and Shekaniah urges hope-filled covenant action rather than denial, despair, or delay.